YowSiaoKang/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Match home folder.

+**Q**: Why are all of my volunteers and assignments suddenly gone?
+**A**: The problem is most likely that your JSON file is corrupted or edited.
+Be careful on not to edit your JSON file directly and only use commands to do so.You can solve this by manually adding your volunteers and assignments again.

 ---

 <div style="page-break-after: always;"></div>